codatio/codat-docs/docs/using-the-api/supplemental-data/overview.md

   style={{ top: 0, left: 0, width: "100%", height: "400px" }}
 ></iframe>

-## Tips and pitfalls
+## Pitfalls

 - Supplemental data is currently available only at the record level and cannot be used to interact with line-level properties.

 - Data within the supplemental data object is not validated, manipulated, standardized, or transformed by Codat.

-- It is not possible to query Codat’s API on the supplemental data.
+- Our [querying](/using-the-api/querying) functionality doesn't support supplemental data.

 - When you add or change supplemental data configuration, the next sync of this data type will be a full sync by default to ensure that supplemental data is added to both new and previously synced records.